Dervol03/watir-formhandler/README.md

     browser = Watir::Browser.new('example_site')
     form = browser.form(id: 'my_form')

-    form.read_field('Some Text Field')                  # Reads the value of field labeled
+    form.value_of('Some Text Field')                    # Reads the value of field labeled
                                                         # 'Some Text Field'

-    form.fill_in('Some Text Field', placeholder: true)  # Reads the value of a TextField with
+    form.value_of('Some Text Field', placeholder: true) # Reads the value of a TextField with
                                                         # placeholder 'Some Text Field'